Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Results

 \subsection{Correlation between broad H$\alpha$ emission and outflow rate}

 From the previous section, we conclude that \halpha\ broad component emission originates from regions that vary with galactic environment, and over time even within a single environment.
-In order to investigate how well broad H$\alpha$ correlates with the mass outflow rate, we compare these two quantities in \autoref{fig:mdot}, evaluating $\dot{\Sigma}_\mathrm{out}$ at heights $z = 0.5$, 1, 2, and 4 kpc using \autoref{eqn:sigma_out}.
+In order to investigate how well broad H$\alpha$ correlates with the mass outflow rate, we compare these two quantities in \autoref{fig:mdot}, evaluating $\dot{\Sigma}_\mathrm{out}$ at heights $z = 0.5$, 1, 2, and 4 kpc using \autoref{eq:sigma_out}.
 In the left column of this figure we plot the total mass outflow rate, while in the right column we isolate the outflow rate only considering warm gas, $10^{4} \le T/K \le 3\times10^{4}$, which one expect might correlate more closely with the H$\alpha$.
 We indicate the Pearson correlation coefficient and slope of the best-fit (OLS fit) line on the top left of each panel.

-The standard method for deriving outflow rate from broad H$\alpha$ emission under the assumption of a constant electron density and thickness of the outflow column, \autoref{eq: L_alpha}, implies that $\dot{\Sigma}_\mathrm{out}$ and $\Sigma_\mathrm{H\alpha,broad}$ should be linearly correlated.
+The standard method for deriving outflow rate from broad H$\alpha$ emission under the assumption of a constant electron density and thickness of the outflow column, \autoref{eq: L_alpha}, implies that for fixed $N_e$ and $\sigma_\mathrm{broad}$, $\dot{\Sigma}_\mathrm{out}$ and $\Sigma_\mathrm{H\alpha,broad}$ should be linearly correlated.
 The figure shows that at lower heights, $|z|\lesssim 2$ kpc, the true outflow rate for all gas $\dot{\Sigma}_{\rm out}$ is indeed reasonably-well correlated with the surface brightness of the broad H$\alpha$ component, with Pearson correlations ranging from $\approx 0.6 - 0.9$.
 That the correlation is best at small heights is not surprising since $60-70\%$ of the total broad component emission arises from these heights at most times and runs (see \autoref{fig:hists}).
-However, the slope of the correlation is not unity, a point to which we will return in \autoref{sec:Ne}.
+However, {the best-fitting power-law index relating $\dot{\Sigma}{\rm out}$ and $\Sigma_\mathrm{H\alpha,broad}$ in log--log space is significantly below unity,} a point to which we will return in \autoref{sec:Ne}.
 A fit for the relation between $\dot{\Sigma}_{\rm out}$ and $\Sigma_\mathrm{H\alpha,broad}$ at $|z| = 1$ kpc, where the correlation is strongest, gives